tmcgrath/cassandra-ingest/README.md

 To filter in `mySQL bin log` CDC origin, look in the `Advanced` tab, in the `Include Tables` and `Ignore Tables` config options.

-2. What if I want to perform physical deletes vs. logical?
+_2. What if I want to perform physical deletes vs. logical?_

 Update your pipeline or create a new pipeline especially for deletes.
 Use the `JDBC Executor` or `JDBC Producer` stage configured with a Cassandra JDBC driver to issue the dynamically constructed `delete` queries.

-3. What if I want to perform physical updates vs. logical?
+_3. What if I want to perform physical updates vs. logical?_

 In this case, simply update your StreamSets pipeline and Cassandra data model to remove the `created_at` and `operation_type` fields.
 An existing record in Cassandra will be updated (upsert).
 The `cassandra_schema_no_history.cql` file has this model all ready for you.
 Note: you'll need to address deletes or sdc.operation.type == 2 in your pipeline with this model.